morganhaywood/jekyll-now/_posts/2018-03-16-Git-Commandline.md

 ---

+## Stashing

+Sometimes changes get in the way of doing things in git.
+If you don't want to commit them, but do want to pull, switch branches, etc, you can stash them instead.
+This adds your unfinished changes to a stack, which you can then reapply whenever you want.
+`git stash` will add your current uncommited changes to you stash. `git stash list` and `git stash show` will show you what's currently in your stash (in slightly different formats).
+Finally, `git stash apply` will apply the top of the stash to your current working branch.

+---

 ## Dealing with mistakes

 Check out the man page for `git reset` (`man git-reset`) for more options, but what follows are some of the most useful commands.